If you suspect or have witnessed any DMV violations or unlawful activities, you may file a complaint.

-It is illegal for licensed businesses, such as vehicle dealers, brokers and their salespeople, dismantlers, registration services, and driving and traffic violator schools to violate DMV regulations.
-Examples include vehicle contract violations, overcharging DMV fees, and failing vehicle registration transfer requirements.
+It is unlawful for licensed businesses, such as vehicle dealers, brokers and their salespeople, dismantlers, registration services, and driving and traffic violator schools to violate DMV regulations.
+Examples include failure to provide registration documents/license plates, vehicle contract violations, overcharging DMV fees, and failing vehicle registration transfer requirements.

 - Unlicensed Businesses

-It is illegal for any person to act as a vehicle dismantler without having an established place of business, meeting specific requirements, and having a current valid business license or temporary permit issued by DMV.
+It is unlawful for businesses or persons to provide vehicle-related services without a DMV-issued business license.
+This includes unlicensed vehicle dealers, brokers, and salespeople, also known as “curbstoners.”
+It is also unlawful for any person to act as a vehicle dismantler without having an established place of business, meeting specific requirements, and having a current valid business license or temporary permit issued by DMV.
 Unlicensed dismantling happens when a vehicle is stripped for parts without the required environmental protections.

 - Odometer Fraud (Odometer Rollback)

-It is illegal for vehicle dealers, sellers, or brokers to change or alter odometer mileage readings to make a vehicle appear to have lower mileage.
+It is unlawful for vehicle dealers, sellers, or brokers to change or alter odometer mileage readings to make a vehicle appear to have lower mileage.